Phalanyx/LittleLearners/README.md

 We also developed an **Adobe Add-on** using **JavaScript**, which allows users to upload avatars via **React's built-in camera library**, offering a smooth, intuitive experience for avatar customization.

-## 🚧 Challenges We Faced
-This was our first hackathon experience, and with only 4 hours of sleep each night, we faced many challenges.
-One of the toughest tasks was working with **Adobe Express**.
-The process of building an add-on proved to be more complicated than we anticipated.
-With limited documentation, we had to go through a lot of trial and error to make the playground work with our code.
-But after hours of hard work, we finally succeeded, which felt like a huge victory! 🎉

-At the start, we were _overambitious_.
-We had grand ideas that quickly became overwhelming.
-As we went deeper into the project, we had to **re-evaluate** what was realistic within the time constraints.
-While we scaled back some features, we made sure the final product was polished and practical.

-## 🚀 What We Learned
-We gained valuable lessons on the importance of **balancing ambition with practicality**.
-Though some features had to be cut, the experience taught us to focus on core functionalities and deliver quality.
-Additionally, we learned how to troubleshoot through trial and error, especially when working with new platforms like **Adobe Express**.

-## 🌈 What's Next?
-Our future goals include:
-- **Expanding the game to support multiple languages** to reach a broader audience.
-- **Adding more AI features** to make the app even more personalized and responsive.
-- **Improving accessibility** to better serve students with diverse learning needs.

-We believe this tool can be a game-changer for students, particularly those with special needs, offering them the support they deserve on their educational journey.
-With **literacy rates declining** and children with learning disabilities often lacking access to necessary resources, this app is designed to bridge the gap.

-Education is the foundation of opportunity, and we see this project as a way to give children the tools they need to thrive!

 # Run the development server
 1. Download or clone the repository onto your local device.
 2. Open the terminal and navigate to your project directory: